brave/adblock-resources/README.md

 - The component's private key (in a new PEM file)

 The script should be run with no arguments.
 The resulting PEM file will be named `ad-block-updater-<component_id>.pem`.
-This file should be uploaded as a secret to Brave's `Extension Developers` vault in 1Password.
+This new PEM file has to be uploaded to 1Password.
+See instructions [here](https://github.com/brave/internal/wiki/Uploading-new-adblock-list-PEM-file-to-1Password).
-Once it is uploaded, devops will also need to sync it the with Jenkins so that it can be used to build the component.

-Note that until iOS is updated to use plaintext list components (see [this tracking issue](https://github.com/brave/brave-ios/issues/5974)), each list will also need another separate `component_id` and `base64_public_key`, as well as `uuid`, defined at the top-level of the object.
+We will need to run this script a second time to get values for the top-level `base64_public_key` and `component_id` fields.
+These will be different from the values for `list_text_component.base64_public_key` and `list_text_component.component_id` fields.
+This is necessary for iOS, see [tracking issue](https://github.com/brave/brave-ios/issues/5974).